-After the festival visit to the following:
+After the festival, visit the following:

 Traditional Bhutanese paper making factory: the handmade paper making in Bhutan stemmed from the age-old tradition originated in the 8th century of Bhutanese history.
 The handmade paper constitutes a valuable National heritage of Bhutanese cultural identity and preserved through all the ages.
-The tradition paper is recognized and help held high esteem both in-home and outside world.
+The traditional paper is recognized and helps held high esteem both in-home and outside world.
 Jungshi paper factory was established in November 1990 as an undertaking of the Royal Government of Bhutan.
 The unit now boasts as a major and dealer in handmade paper and its products.

 Takin Preserve, which houses the national animal the Takin that is only found in Bhutan.
 This is an extremely rare member of the goat family.
-Found in herds in the very high altitudes (13, 125ft and over).
+Found in herds in very high altitudes (13, 125ft and over).
 They live on a diet of grass and bamboo.
 It can weigh as much as 550 pounds.